August 26, 2013 | Posted By: Hoyer Law Group, PLLC

 Under the False Claims Act, whistleblowers are required to provide the government with “substantially all material evidence and information” in their possession upon filing a qui tam lawsuit.
-This assists the government in performing an early analysis of the merits of the case.
-As one would expect, the more compelling evidence of wrongdoing a whistleblower provides to the government, the more likely it is that the case will be successful.
+This assists the government in conducting an early analysis of the case’s merits.
+As one would expect, the more compelling evidence a whistleblower provides to the government of wrongdoing, the more likely it is that the case will be successful.

 A practical issue confronting whistleblowers who witness fraud by their employer is whether the whistleblower is permitted to gather workplace documents and electronic evidence of the fraud.
 Many whistleblowers are still employed by the defendant when they blow the whistle, and they have access to this evidence.
 So the question arises: May a whistleblower disclose otherwise confidential business information to his attorney and to the government?

 Many defendants accused of defrauding the government believe their best defense is a good offense.
 And that “offense” often consists of attacking the whistleblower.
 Defendants frequently try to turn the tables on the whistleblower–and in the meantime shift the focus of the case away from their own fraudulent conduct–by accusing the whistleblower of “stealing” company documents and information.
-Some even resort to suing the whistleblower once they learn of the lawsuit.
+Some even resort to suing the whistleblower after learning of the lawsuit.

-It is true that employees generally owe a duty of loyalty to their employers to keep proprietary business information confidential.
-Fortunately, courts have recognized that there is an exception to this duty that permits an employee to gather and retain evidence when the employee has a good faith reason to believe his employer is engaged in fraudulent or illegal conduct.
+Indeed, employees generally owe a duty of loyalty to their employers to keep proprietary business information confidential.
+Fortunately, courts have recognized an exception to this duty that permits an employee to gather and retain evidence when the employee has a good-faith reason to believe his employer is engaged in fraudulent or illegal conduct.

 Whistleblowers must be careful, however, in obtaining evidence to provide to the government.
-Some general guidelines have developed over the years concerning to what extent an employee may gather evidence of fraud from his employer.
+Some general guidelines have developed over the years regarding the extent to which an employee may gather evidence of fraud from their employer.

 Whistleblowers should generally avoid obtaining and disclosing any of the following: